Blog Post

 • Create a clean claim.

-If your billing staff fails to identify all billable codes, then your payer will shortchange you.
-Of course, the ability to identify billable codes hinges on the accuracy of the documentation, so this error isn’t solely on your billers.
+Of course, the ability to identify billable codes hinges on the accuracy of the documentation by physical therapists, so this error isn’t solely on your billers—the billing process begins at intake and continues through the course of care.
 Neither is coding to the highest level of specificity.
-This continues to be incredibly important with the use of ICD-10, where claim reimbursement depends heavily on the specificity of the diagnosis codes.
+Specificity continues to be incredibly important with the use of ICD-10, where claim reimbursement depends heavily on the specificity of the diagnosis codes.
 As for creating a clean claim, you might be wondering what makes an otherwise clean claim dirty.
 In addition to missing or misused modifiers, consider:

 • Is the place of service accurate on the claim?